nesi/perf-training/_lessons/python-scatter/04b-openmp.md

 [![example-mpi-gather](images/example_omp_threads.png)](images/example_omp_threads.png)

 The application always starts in serial mode on a single thread (single arrow at the top).
-When requested, multiple threads are created/spawned (multiple arrays at the top).
+When requested, multiple threads are created/spawned (multiple arrows at the top).
 In this particular case, the number of threads is 3 (coloured boxes), and each thread performs three iterations (9 iterations altogether).
 Results are stored in separate elements of array `a` for each loop index `i`, so we do not create a race condition when the loop is executed in parallel.
 The program then resumes running on a single thread (single arrow at the bottom).

 ### Data handling
 Because OpenMP is based on the shared memory programming model, most variables are shared by default.
 Other variables like loop index are meant to be private.
 By private we mean that the variable can take a different value for each thread.
 The programmer determines which variables are private and which are shared.